 - Initialize the bean metadata with one of its read() methods.
-It can be done from an existing BeanAttributes or by reading metadata on a given AnnotatedType, according to the rules defined in Concepts. - Set the class of the bean with beanClass method. - Add an injection point for the bean with addInjectionPoint method. - Add multiple injection points for the bean with addInjectionPoints methods. - Replace all injection points for the bean with injectionPoints methods. - Make the bean implements PassivationCapable and set its id with id method.

-- Set a callback to create a bean instance with createWith() or produceWith() method. - Set a callback to destroy a bean instance with destroyWith() or disposeWith() method.
+It can be done from an existing BeanAttributes or by reading metadata on a given AnnotatedType, according to the rules defined in Concepts. - Set the class of the bean with beanClass method. - Add an injection point for the bean with addInjectionPoint method. - Add multiple injection points for the bean with addInjectionPoints methods. - Replace all injection points for the bean with injectionPoints methods. - Make the bean implements PassivationCapable and set its id with id method. - Set the priority of the bean, if it is an alternative, with priority method. - Set a callback to create a bean instance with createWith() or produceWith() method. - Set a callback to destroy a bean instance with destroyWith() or disposeWith() method.